AdhamSorour/mini-lotto/README.md

 ### Game Creation

-Game creation requires that the user purchases at least on ticket.
+The game creator is required to purchases at least on ticket.
 This is to prevent the unneccessary creation of many empty lottery games.
 To create a new lottery press on the big Mini Lotto button on the bottom right.

 # Technicalities

 ### Expired Games

 The EVM is a transaction-based state machine - anything that happens on the blockchain must be initiated by a transaction.
 Since no transactions initiate the expiry (it's just a timestamp), when a lottery expires the user must manually initiate the prize distribution.
 On the dashboard expired games will have a "Distribute Prize" button that will distribute the prize to a random winner from the participants.
 Anyone can press the button, but usually only users who bought tickets would be motivated to do so since a small gas fee will be incurred.
+There are ways to automatically distribute the prize on expiry and they're discussed in [Potential Improvements](#potential-improvements).

-Also keep in mind that the prize for expired games will not match the prize displayed on the card since that is based on the game capacity (which had not been reached).
+Also keep in mind that the prize for expired games will not match the prize displayed on the card since that is based on the game capacity (which has not been reached).
 It will instead equal the number of tickets bought (shown on the top right) multiplied by the ticket price.

 ### Random Selection

 The buyer of each ticket is added to a pool and, when the prize is distributed, the funds are sent to a random address selected from the pool.
 Sort of like a raffle.
-Under the hood this is implemented as a simple dynamic array - if you buy 5 tickets, there will 5 entries of your address in the pool array.
+Under the hood this is implemented as a simple dynamic array - if you buy 5 tickets, there will be 5 entries of your address in the pool array.
 The random index is generated using the hash of the block timestamp, address pool, and a counter/nonce.
 This makes it **very difficult** to predict or control the outcome, but not impossible.
-True randomness is impossible to achieve on-chain due to the blockchain's deterministic nature, other solutions that accomplish this are discussed in [Potential Improvements](#potential-improvements).
+True randomness is impossible to achieve on-chain due to the blockchain's deterministic nature, other solutions that accomplish this are also discussed in [Potential Improvements](#potential-improvements).

 # Development

 ### Project Structure
 ```
 ├── app				Next13 app (uses the new app directory)
 ├── contracts			Openzeppelin UUPS proxy pattern
 │   ├── MiniLottoVx.sol		the implementation contract version x
-│   ├── MiniLottoProxy.sol	the proxy contract
+│   └── MiniLottoProxy.sol	the proxy contract
 ├── test			Hardhat test suite
 ├── hardhat.config.ts		Hardhat config file (has custom tasks and network info)
 ```